jim4067/anitrendz-cli/README.md

 ## Project setup

+## Why Update It
+The previous version used an api that also scrapped the site but when it went down, well a new source for the data had to be found, hence I decided to scrape anitrendz.net myself.

 <strike> Download the binary package from the releases page.</strike> clone the repo and cargo run the project

 Jimmy ©2021